a Word alternative

 Today, the groundswell that is driving companies to dispense with Word - for documents for which it is not suitable - is growing.
 This change is driven by two major engines.
 First, an increasingly sharp awareness of the productivity problems that this tool poses, which require long hours of "struggle" to achieve an acceptable result, as much for form as for monitoring data, updates or publishing in digital format.
 Secondly, the difficulty of disseminating content in formats other than Word...
 Since Word was created to produce documents in paper format to replace the typewriter!
 Web format did not exist at that time.

-There are plenty of tools to substitute for Word.
+Word alternatives abound.
 But no change can be made without agreement by stakeholders.
 For about ten years, publishers of solutions to produce technical documentation have offered alternatives to use implementing XML technologies, which were previously only available to the programming elite.
 However, these solutions are nowhere near as ergonomic as Word.
 And as Word is the reference, even if it's not always easy to use, anything that does not resemble it frightens users.
-Another undercurrent to muddy the waters: the world of the Web and its simplified input interfaces for producing miles of content.
+Another undercurrent to muddy the waters: the world of the Web and its simplified input interfaces for producing thousands of contents.

 Today, the NeoDoc company, at the crossroads of all these web, HTML, XML, XSL technologies, offers a structured publisher in Web mode or local mode under license.
 Simple to use, it finally allows writers of all stripes to write structured content, effectively and intuitively.

 To quickly perfect his documents, his manuals, his instruction manuals, to keep all of his media updated: a vital challenge for companies, that Calenco makes simply and intuitively accessible.
 Learn more.

 A remedy for any company, even those of modest size, who are sick of Word!